International Travel for VCU Faculty, Staff, Students

 C. For Faculty Leading VCU Education Abroad Programs

-It is imperative when a study abroad faculty program leader completes the Request for Travel Authorization that he/she include the name of each student participant.
+It is imperative when a study abroad faculty program leader completes the Request for Travel Authorization that they include the name of each student participant.

 All international Requests for Travel Authorizations and Travel Expense Reimbursement Vouchers (see Related Documents) related to study abroad programs will be prepared by the Fiscal Manager of the VCU Office of International Education and will be approved by the Executive Director of VCU International Education (or designee).